Guide to Pregnancy and Parental Leave

 Definitions:

-Leaves and Benefits are independent of each other, and do not need to be the same duration. e.g. You could qualify to receive Federal Benefits for 63 weeks, and “top-up SEB” benefits (from OCDSB if in an LTO) for the first 8 weeks after birth, but your Leave from work could be 96 weeks long.
+e.g. Living in Ontario you could qualify to receive Federal Benefits for 63 weeks, and LTO “top-up SEB” benefits (from OCDSB) for the first 8 weeks after birth, but your Leave from work could be 96 weeks long.